TeamFAPS/PSVita-StorageMgr/README.md

 What to improve then ?

+- Add 3.65-3.67 support
+- Add more mount points: sd0: for exemple and adjust missing mount points for some devices
 - Add more exports (currently only ux0/uma0)
 - Include in VitaShell once exports are ready
 - Fix suspend/resume occuring once per hour when using SD2VITA